DataONEorg/k8s-cluster/authorization/authorization.md

 ## Grant Additional Privileges To The serviceAccount

+> [!NOTE]
+> The defaults will be applied in the initial creation of the `serviceaccount`, so this step will usually not be needed.
+REMINDER: we need to practise the **principle of least privilege** when granting access to resources.

 A serviceAccount is initially created with a default set of privileges granted as configured in the template application-context.yaml file.
 A k8s `role` and `rolebinding` are created to grant access to the serviceAccount to perform any actions on the namespace created for the application.
 No actions on any other resource outside the designated namespace are granted.

+## `role` and `rolebinding`

-To add additional privileges, you can update the `Role` and `RoleBinding` resources for the service account, adding additional roles as needed, and updating it with `kubectl apply`.
+If it is necessary to add additional privileges for a service account within a given namespace, you can update the `Role` and `RoleBinding` resources for the service account, adding additional roles as needed, and updating it with `kubectl apply`.
+Please save copies of the yaml file(s) in the [custom-rolebindings](./custom-rolebindings) directory, and update the [custom-rolebindings.md file](./custom-rolebindings) with instructions.

-Note that the defaults will be applied in the initial creation of the `serviceaccount`, so this step will usually not be needed.

-## `clusterrole` and `clusterrolebinding`
+### `clusterrole` and `clusterrolebinding`

-> **Note**: Use this ONLY if you are sure that the application needs access to cluster-level
+> [!CAUTION]
-> resources.
-This is not recommended for most applications: it is a security risk and/or it may tie
+> Use this option ONLY if ABSOLUTELY necessary.
+This is a security risk, and is not recommended for
-> us too closely to the k8s model.
+> most applications!

 If an application needs to access resources at the cluster level, you can create a `ClusterRole` and `ClusterRoleBinding` for the service account.
 The creation and application of these resources is similar to those for `Role` `RoleBinding`, above.
-However, copies of the yaml for each should be saved in the [custom-rolebindings](./custom-rolebindings) directory.
+Please save copies of the yaml file(s) in the [custom-rolebindings](./custom-rolebindings) directory, and update the [custom-rolebindings.md file](./custom-rolebindings) with instructions.

 ## Client Setup